-Acer addresses critical zero-day vulnerabilities in Wave 7 routers
+Acer Addresses Zero-Day in Wave 7 Routers

 The Wave 7 Breach